kpavlov9/pine-core/ReadMe.md

 ## Usage

-    The library can be installed as a Nuget package: https://www.nuget.org/packages/KGIntelligence.PineCore/.
+The library can be installed as a Nuget package.
+The nuget package link is [https://www.nuget.org/packages/KGIntelligence.PineCore/](https://www.nuget.org/packages/KGIntelligence.PineCore/).